 Orientation and First-Year Experience.
-Westmont conducts a comprehensive orientation program for all new students before classes begin.
-All new students (including transfers) must attend the four-day fall orientation program.
+Westmont conducts a comprehensive orientation program for new students.
+All new students (including transfers) attend the orientation program before classes begin.
 At Westmont we desire to establish first-year students on a strong academic footing and to assist them in developing sound relationships with faculty and peers.
+Orientation also provides space to make a personal transition to Westmont and to become familiar with campus resources and involvement opportunities.

+There are other first year experience opportunities as well.
+Pre Orientation Adventure trips are offered each summer featuring faculty led discussions and fun outdoor adventures with fellow new students.
 First-Year Seminars provide small discussion based courses that help prepare students for integrative learning.
 Our First-Year Experience involves both the Academic and Student Life offices in order to best provide for the transition needs of new students.
-A First-Year Retreat is offered each September as a means to develop relationships and grow in one's faith.
+A First-Year Retreat is offered each September as a means to develop relationships and to become integrated into the Westmont community.
 If first-year students have needs or questions, they may contact the Campus Life Office.